-All Grady-White boats meet the Environmental Protection Agency standards in effect at the time of manufacture and boats 26' and below have an EPA label located in the same area as the NMMA label.
-Boats 27' and above have the EPA label incorporated within the NMMA capacity label.
+All Grady-White boats meet the Environmental Protection Agency standards in effect at the time of manufacture and each has an EPA label located in the same area as the NMMA label.

 TRAILERING

 The adjustment and balance of your boat on the trailer determines how easily your boat may be transported.
 The tongue weight on the hitch ball should be 5-10% of the total weight of your boat, motor and trailer.
 Tail-heavy loads cause swaying while trailering.
 The rollers and/or bunkers of your trailer should be adjusted so that the weight is distributed evenly across the stern and forward throughout the keel sections.
 Your dealer can help adjust your trailer properly.